cfpb/design-system/docs/pages/interactive-chart.md

       - variation_name: Simple line chart
         variation_description: >-
           Simple line charts may use any units for the x and y axis, and do not include any time-related controls.
-They may also display up to 5 lines of data in total.
+They may display up to 5 lines of data in total.

           ![Line chart showing cumulative CFPB enforcement actions by year from 2012 to the present. ](/design-system/images/uploads/interactive-charts_simple-line.png "Cumulative enforcement actions by year")